 J. Raul Alcantar

 Raul is a litigation and bankruptcy attorney.
 He has represented parties in litigation before federal and state courts in New York and California.
 Raul also has extensive experience representing business and personal debtors, creditors, purchasers and sellers of assets, and other interested parties in Bankruptcy Court.
 Raul was previously an associate at Weil, Gotshal & Manges LLP and Ropes & Gray LLP in New York City.
-He was selected for inclusion in the list of Rising Stars by Super Lawyers® magazine in 2016.
+He was selected for inclusion in the list of Rising Stars by Super Lawyers® magazine in 2017 and 2016.